haresfaiez/haresfaiez.github.io/_posts/2024-02-10-vite-dev-mode-overview.md

 The two main types of messages the web socket server sends to the client script are `'update'` and `'full-reload'`.

-After getting a message of the latter type, the font-end handler simply calls [`location.reload()`](https://developer.mozilla.org/en-US/docs/Web/API/Location/reload).
+After getting a message of the latter type, the frontend handler simply calls [`location.reload()`](https://developer.mozilla.org/en-US/docs/Web/API/Location/reload).

 When it gets an update message, it identifies the target module and updates it.